 What happens if I do not get an offer?

 Ormond sends all unsuccessful applications to the intercollegiate pool.
 To find out more about the IC Pool please follow the link.

-Note: In 2013, 45% of unsuccessful Ormond applications sent to the pool were able to be placed in another college.
 Please direct all questions regarding the Intercollegiate Pool to firstname.lastname@example.org.

 For more information about what to do if you are unsuccessful can be found here.